briansfrank/proto/test/readme.md

 The "mode" determines how to perform the verification; and "field" specifies which YAML field to use for the expected results.

-The following verify modes are supports:
+The following verify modes are supported:

-  - **pog**: verify last result is Proto and printed string matches variable
+  - **pog**: last result is Proto and printed string matches field
-  - **json**: verify last result is JSON and printed string matches variable
+  - **json**: last result is JSON and printed string matches field
-  - **zinc**: verify last result is Grid and printed string matches variable
+  - **zinc**: last result is Grid and printed string matches field
-  - **events**: delimited table of expected error events
+  - **events**: last result events as delimited table of expected error events

 In the Fantom reference implementation all verifies are whitespace sensitive (to ensure pretty print is tested exactly).